msingh9365/turf-mgmt-sys/backend/TEAMS_TECHNICAL_DOCUMENTATION.md

 **2. Admin Permissions (is_admin=True)**
 - All captain permissions on ANY team
-- Can bulk update members on any team
+- Can bulk update members and achievements on any team
 - Can transfer captaincy on any team
 - Override captain-only restrictions